atd20/LEO-Hackathon-/README.md

 # LEO-Hackathon-
-2020 Imperial, rotation, translation and docking challenge for which our team attained 1st prize
+2020 Imperial, rotation, translation and docking challenge in Python for which our team attained 1st prize